 CHRISTIAN, HUSBAND, FATHER,

-I AM AN ADVANCED INFORMATION SYSTEMS AND CYBERSECURITY PROFESSIONAL WITH OVER 17 YEARS' EXPERIENCE.
-A DEDICATED COMPLEX PROBLEM SOLVER AND TRUE SUBJECT MATTER EXPERT IN DESIGNING, IMPLEMENTING, AND TROUBLESHOOTING SYSTEMS, NETWORK INFRASTRUCTURE, SECURITY AND COMPLIANCE TO A MYRIAD OF MILITARY AND PRIVATE SECTOR PLATFORMS.
+ADVANCED INFORMATION SYSTEMS AND CYBERSECURITY PROFESSIONAL WITH OVER 18 YEARS OF EXPERIENCE.
+A DEDICATED COMPLEX PROBLEM SOLVER AND TRUE SUBJECT MATTER EXPERT IN DESIGNING, IMPLEMENTING, AND TROUBLESHOOTING SYSTEMS, NETWORK INFRASTRUCTURE, SECURITY, AND COMPLIANCE TO A MYRIAD OF MILITARY AND PRIVATE SECTOR PLATFORMS.
 PASSIONATE ABOUT CULTIVATING TOP TALENT AND DEVELOPING LEADERSHIP.